cnidaire/Master1_Internship/report.md

 I haven't been able to finish the database.
 In the current database I created, there are some inconsistencies and some of the sequences I fetch are too big so I asked questions to NCBI and now I think I know how to continue to improve the database and solve my problems.

 For each DNA sequence associated with each IPG report, I have to split into different panda data frames containing the id and location of the DNA file.
 As having the same protein sequence doesn't mean having the same DNA sequence, I will have to take all the reports.
-I will still use IPG even if the reason I used it, in the beginning doesn't stand anymore, because it enables me to obtain information for all different main databases in one go.
+I will still use IPG even if the reason I used it doesn't stand anymore, because it enables me to obtain information for all different main databases in one go.
 Then I will have to download the sequences for the other databases but it will mean learning another package too.